pitymaia/angularcrumbtrail/README.md

 # angularcrumbtrail
 A simple Angular breadcrumb trail system that allows custom steps/URLs not based on location or router.

+# Demo
+See an example of the bradcrumb trail working here: http://pitymaia.github.io/

 # Install
 Add angularcrumbtrail.js into your project like this: